-- 6.20 There were no anaerobic digestion, hydro or micro CHP renewable energy installations in Bradford between 1 April 2013, up to 31 March 2019. - 6.21 Figure 6-3 illustrates installations and capacity by each year.
-Although there has been a net increase each year, there has been a significant reduction since 2015-2016, due to a reduction in Photovoltaic installations.
+- There were no anaerobic digestion, hydro or micro CHP renewable energy installations in Bradford between 1 April 2013, up to 31 March 2021. - 6.23 Figure 6-3 illustrates installations and capacity by each year.
+Although there has been a net increase each year, there has been a significant reduction since 2015-2016.
 This is most likely due to the changes to feed-in tariff rates.